cnharrison/dice-witch/README.md

 ### Re-roll
-Rerolls a die that rolls the lowest posible number on that die, until a number greater than the minimum is rolled.
+Rerolls a die that rolls the lowest possible number on that die, until a number greater than the minimum is rolled.

 - `!roll 1d10r`: Roll 1d10 and reroll on one.
 - `!roll 4d10r<=3`: Roll 4d10 and reroll on any result less than or equal to three.